daren-ouz/INDIGO/README.md

 FedCloud appliance on CentOS 7.

-- bricks    : ONe5
+- bricks    : ONe5, rOCCI
-- in progress : rOCCI, Perun, oneacct, BDII, vmcatcher
+- in progress : Perun, oneacct, BDII, vmcatcher

 Supposed to be run via cloudinit as: